Skip to content

 Elevators in high-rise public housing average 17 years past their expected modernization date

-Elderly and disabled residents in upper floors depend on elevators that trap, stall, and break down monthly.
+Elderly and disabled residents upstairs depend on elevators that trap, stall, and break down monthly.
 Each outage is a mobility crisis.
-Each modernization costs $250K+ per cab and takes months — during which residents still need to get to their units.
+Each modernization costs $250K+ per cab and takes months, while residents still need to get to their units.

 PNA